Products

 10. They Recommend Unnecessary Procedures

-If a dentist suggests various expensive treatments, there is a chance some, or even all, may be unnecessary.
-Your dentist may be trying to charge you more money to undergo procedures.
-If you are being recommended to get dental treatment each time you visit the dentist, consider getting a second opinion.
+If a dentist suggests various expensive treatments, some—or even all—may be unnecessary.
+Your dentist may be offering these procedures to charge you more money.
+Consider getting a second opinion if they recommend dental treatment each time you visit them.

 11. They Have Poor Hygiene